-What is an areflexic bowel?
+What is an Areflexic Bowel?

-An areflexic bowel is also known as a flaccid bowel.
+An areflexic bowel is also known as a flaccid bowel or a lower motor neuron (LMN) bowel.
 This usually refers to injury or damage to the conus medullaris or cauda equina at or below the first lumbar vertebrae (L1).